 Metal Temperature - The temperature of a part at any time during the cure cycle; varies based upon mass of part and dwell time.

-Metamerism - A definition applicable to a coating film when its colour appears different when viewed in light of varying wavelenghts.
+Metamerism - A definition applicable to a coating film when its color appears different when viewed in light of varying wavelengths.

 Micron - Standard unit of measuring a coating film thickness.
 (1/1000 of 1mm).